 The Nissan Terra is the brand’s entry to the ever-popular body-on-frame midsize SUV segment.
 A crowded segment which captures the taste and needs of most Filipino car buyers of today, given its family-oriented traits and generic on and off-road capability as shared with its pickup counterparts.
 Strengthening its pillars for safety, Nissan has reinforced the Terra with a suite of Intelligent Mobility features including the Around View Monitor (AVM) which can now be projected through the 7-inch head unit instead of the previous rearview mirror display – a slightly sore spot in its initial iteration.

-Of note, all current VL variants of the Nissan Terra sold locally come with the updated AVM, where the 360-degree camera is projected through the 7-inch head unit.
+Of note, all 2020 VL variants of the Nissan Terra sold locally come with the updated AVM, where the 360-degree camera is projected through its new 8-inch head unit.
 As for those who bought the vehicle before the said update, owners can bring their Terra to any Nissan dealership nationwide and have the AVM projected through the 7-inch touchscreen.

 With that in mind, I personally went through the upgrade using our very own Nissan Terra.
 We bought our Terra last year in November.
 It was a worthy purchase, given its esteemed points in comfort and safety.
 The AVM was indeed a great addition to the package though what sort of a let down was the execution of the feature itself, as the 360-degree monitor was projected through the Intelligent Rearview Mirror.
 Frankly, it’s quite difficult to glance at it while backing up, plus, the display itself was quite small.
 Given that minor concern, we had the system updated at our preferred dealer.